Celebration Mile Preview, Tips, Runners & Trends

 Celebration Mile Jockey Statistics

-There are two leading jockeys in the Celebration Mile over the last 20 renewals, with both Oisin Murphy and Ryan Moore, who have both won the race three times.
-Oisin Murphy winners have been with Lightning Spear (2016 & 2017) and Beat The Bank (2018).
-Ryan Moore winners have been with Chic (2005), Echelon (2007) and Zacinto (2009).
-The only other jockey to have recorded multiple wins in the Celebration Mile is Frankie Dettori (2 wins).
+The leading jockey in the Celebration Mile over the last 20 renewals is Oisin Murphy, who has won the race three times, with those three winners coming from Lightning Spear (2016 & 2017) and Beat The Bank (2018).
+Other jockeys who have recorded multiple wins in the Celebration Mile are Frankie Dettori (2 wins) and Ryan Moore (2 wins).

 Here are some of the top Celebration Mile jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):